-Shin Pain, Shin Splints and Shin Splints Exercises and Stretches
+Shin Splints Stretches and Exercises

 The term “Shin splints” is commonly used to describe lower leg pain.
 However, shin splints are only one of several conditions that affect the lower leg.
 The most common causes of lower leg pain are: general shin soreness; shin splints; and stress fractures.
 For the purpose of this article, I’ll only be addressing the first two.
 I’ll save the topic of stress fractures for another issue.